AndreHathora/inference-profiling/blog_inference_latency.md

 ## Why?

-Large language model deployment has become a critical capability for modern applications, yet inference optimization remains poorly understood across the industry.
-While significant resources are allocated to model training, the engineering challenges of production inference often determine deployment success or failure.
+Large language model deployment has become a growing necessity for modern applications, yet inference optimization remains sparsely understood across the industry.
+While significant resources are allocated to model training, the engineering challenges of production inference often determine deployment successes.

 Latency directly correlates with user experience metrics and operational expenditure.
 However, the underlying factors contributing to inference latency form a complex, interdependent system.
 Engineering teams consistently face fundamental questions: Where do performance bottlenecks actually occur?
 Which optimization strategies deliver measurable improvements?
 How do hardware configurations impact real-world performance characteristics?

-This analysis presents empirical findings from comprehensive benchmarking designed to address these questions systematically.
+Let's dive into the analysis.

 ## Experimental Configuration

 All benchmarks were conducted on the NVIDIA H100 80GB PCIe variant.
-Note: The SXM5 variant offers 3.35 TB/s bandwidth, 16,896 CUDA cores, and a peak TDP 700W (double the PCIe variant's peak TDP).
+Note: The SXM5 variant offers 3.35 TB/s bandwidth via HBM3, 16,896 CUDA cores, and a peak TDP 700W (double the PCIe variant's TDP).

 Test hardware specifications: